 A person that is engaged in criminal activity will not be entitled to a castle doctrine defense

-Texas law provides that a verbal threat alone is not sufficient to justify use deadly force.
+Texas law provides that a verbal threat alone is not sufficient to justify using deadly force.
 So a person saying, “I will kill you” may not be enough to use deadly force, but a person who says, “I will kill you” while holding a knife goes beyond mere words; they have the ability to carry out their threat.

-Notice the law authorizes the use of deadly force only when it is “immediately necessary.”
+Notice that the law authorizes the use of deadly force only when it is “immediately necessary.”
 If someone says, “I will come back and kill you tomorrow,” it will be difficult to show the use of deadly force at the time of the statement was immediately necessary.

 Yes.
 Under Penal Code 9.04, you can draw a weapon and threaten a person if you are justified in using force.
 Note the requirement is not that you had to be justified in using deadly force.
 The law also requires that when you pull a weapon and make a threat to protect property or a person, you do so with the limited purpose of causing fear in the intruder that you will use deadly force if necessary.